-To deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders, the PwC network has established the Quality Management for Service Excellence (QMSE) framework which integrates quality management into how each firm runs its business processes and manages risk.
+To deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders, the PwC network established the QMSE framework which was designed to align with the objectives and requirements of ISQM 1 and provides a model for quality management in PwC firms that integrates quality management into how each firm runs its business processes and manages risk.

-This framework introduces an overall quality objective that is supported by a series of underlying quality objectives and each firm's system of quality management (SoQM) should be designed and operated so that the overall quality objective, which includes meeting the objectives of ISQM1 / PES3, is achieved with reasonable assurance.
+Under QMSE our overall quality objective is supported by a series of underlying quality objectives and each firm's SoQM should be designed and operated so that the overall quality objective, which includes meeting the objectives and requirements of ISQM1 / Professional and Ethical Standard 3 (PES 3), is achieved with reasonable assurance.